Voss (collection): Museum appearances

 For Radical Fashion, a 2001 exhibition at the Victoria and Albert Museum (the V&A), McQueen recreated the padded cell from Voss on a smaller scale.
 Items featured included the microscope slide dress, the McQueen face jacket, and several of the chrysanthemum dresses.

 Many items from Voss appeared in the exhibition Alexander McQueen: Savage Beauty, courtesy of the Alexander McQueen brand except as noted: the embroidered grey "straitjacket" with matching hat; the dress with taxidermy birds; the thermal image jacket with green dress; the razor clam dress; a coat and dress with chrysanthemum roundels; the Japanese screen dress with silver and black pearl neckpiece; and the microscope slide dress.
 The chrysanthemum coat was paired with a black dress loaned by McQueen's friend Trino Verkade.
-At the original 2011 staging at the Metropolitan Museum of Art (the Met), the microscope slide dress was placed in the Romantic Gothic section of the show, while the rest of the items were placed in the Romantic Exoticism section.
+At the original 2011 staging at the Metropolitan Museum of Art (the Met), the microscope slide dress was placed in the Romantic Gothic section of the show, while the rest of the items were placed in the Romantic Exoticism section, in a recreation of the Radical Fashion display.
 The Cabinet of Curiosities, which held accessories, had several from Voss: a bodice of mussel shells, the corset backplate and headpiece in red glass, and a pair of shoes in tan leather and metal loaned by socialite Daphne Guinness.

-For the 2015 staging of Savage Beauty at the V&A in London, the items from Voss were placed at the end of the exhibition, in a mirrored room reminiscent of the set for the original runway show.
+For the 2015 staging of Savage Beauty at the V&A in London, the items from Voss were placed at the end of the exhibition, again in the mirrored room from Radical Fashion and the 2011 staging.
 A film of the finale played in place of the living tableau.
-The razor clam dress had to be transported from New York City to London pre-placed on a fiberglass mannequin due to its weight, fragility, and the difficulty involved in mounting it.
+The razor clam dress had to be transported from New York City to London pre-placed on a fibreglass mannequin due to its weight, fragility, and the difficulty involved in mounting it.
 The ten-step process of preparing the dress for travel involved padding the dress at potential contact points, stuffing tissue between every layer of shell, attaching further padding, and securing the mannequin inside the crate.
 The dress made it to London and back without issue.
 Due to the noticeable damage that occurred during the runway show, reproduction shells made from paper were inserted to cover spots where original shells fell off.
-The reproductions are made by printing photographs of original shells, then cutting and curling them to the desired shape before attaching them to the dress base.
+The reproductions were made by printing photographs of original shells, then cutting and curling them to the desired shape before attaching them to the dress base.

 One item from Voss appeared in the 2022 exhibition Lee Alexander McQueen: Mythos, Mind, Muse, a retail variant of several halter-top looks from the runway show.'
 The razor clam dress appeared at the Met's Sleeping Beauties: Reawakening Fashion (2024), accompanied by a recording of the sound made by the dress when worn.
 Reviewer Cathy Horyn called the sound "off the charts", but questioned its educational utility.
+The Alexander McQueen brand loaned the microscope slide dress to the Met for the 2026 exhibition Costume Art.